ga4gh/va-spec/docs/source/modeling-foundations.rst

    Study Result Data Structure

-   **Legend** A class-level view of the Study Result-based structures that manifest in VA-Spec data.
+   **Legend** A class-level view of the Study Result-based structures supported in VA-Spec data.
 Italicized text under class names illustrate the kind of information each class may report in the case of a Cohort Allele Frequency Study Result reporting data from the gnomAD dataset about a particular variant.

 In this structure, the data items collected in the **Study Result** can be linked to the larger **Data Set** or sets from which they came, and a description of the **Study Group** from which the data was collected.
 And as with Statements, clear and precise provenance information about the Study Result and DataSet can be captured in supporting **Method**, **Document**, **Contribution**, **Agent**, and **Activity** objects.